 Addiction stigma is an issue that affects many people, but especially those with mental health conditions and substance use disorders.

-Even though we understand that addiction is a complex brain disorder that directly affects the nervous system, people suffering from substance abuse continue to be seen as criminals, inadequate, and in many ways, morally weak.
+We understand that addiction is a complex brain disorder that directly affects the nervous system.
+However, society continues to view people suffering from substance abuse as criminals, inadequate, and in many ways, morally weak.
 For those reasons and many more, people do not seek treatment.
 They remain actively abusing drugs or alcohol while feeling guilt and shame.

 Untreated drug and alcohol abuse leads to tens of thousands of deaths every year in the United States.
 Those who are lucky to survive the physical effects of addiction usually suffer extraordinary damage to all other areas of their lives, including family, professional, and social.
 Divorce, job loss, and loss of custody of children are just a few of the consequences that can result from drug addiction.